Acupuncture Chinese HerbAL MEDICINE Bodywork

 Q: "Is Chinese medicine scientificly proven?"

 A: Absolutely!
 We know the molecular structure of each of the herbs we use, their pharmaceutical properties, uses and proven clinical trials.
 There would be no pharmaceuticals without the knowledge of herbs, as herbs are the source of most drugs.
-However, the scientific model that is used to test and approve drugs is not equipped nor sophisticated enough for the complexity of the synergistic effects of multiple herbs in a complex formula nor is it economically viable since an herb cannot be patented (Also, most drugs are being prescribed for diseases which they were not tested nor approved for and herbs cannot be patented because nature makes them not man).
+However, the biased scientific model that is used to test and approve drugs is not sophisticated enough for the complexity of the synergistic effects of multiple herbs in a complex formula nor is it economically viable since an herb cannot be patented (Also, most drugs are being prescribed for diseases which they were not tested nor approved for and herbs cannot be patented because nature makes them not man).

 Dietary supplements found at a health food store or online are NOT the same as Traditional Medicine.
 Dietary supplements often come with unrealistic claims and are of questionable quality.
 We do not offer supplements.